 “The Troll” lives under the Fremont Bridge.
 The result of a contest by the Fremont Arts Council, a team, headed by Steve Badanes was voted the overwhelming favorite.
 It’s constructed from rebar, wire and two tons of ferroconcrete.
 And yes, that’s a real Volkswagon it has there in its hand!

-started out as a folk singer, but then opened an aquarium and a fish and chips stand in the 1930’s.
-In 1946 he opened “Acres of Clams” restaurant on Pier 54.
+Haglund was a quintessential.
+He started out as a folk singer, but then opened an aquarium and a fish and chips stand in the 1930’s.
+In 1946 he opened the “Acres of Clams” restaurant on Pier 54.
 He was a great Seattle booster, hosted fireworks over Elliot Bay and even bought the Smith tower for a million dollars.
 He became a very beloved Seattle character.
 His publicity stunts, pranks, songs and restaurants have endeared him to Seattleites and he’s added greatly to Seattle’s unique character as a city.
 Ivar died January 30, 1985.

 Northgate Mall Totem Pole

-The long-ignored totem pole at Northgate Mall..
-I’m surprised it’s still there since Simon bought the property.
+The long-ignored totem pole at Northgate Mall was removed after Simon bought the property.
 What do they know of totem poles?

 Totem Poles of the NW from Wikipedia